 The State's legislature is required to adopt a balanced budget annually based on revenue projections provided by the BEA.
 State law requires the BEA to meet at least quarterly to compare actual revenue collections with its earlier projections and to adjust its projections if necessary.
 The State legislature and EBO are responsible for taking appropriate action to keep the State's budget in balance.
-If at the end of the first, second, or third quarter of any fiscal year the BEA reduces revenue by more than 3% below the amount projected for the fiscal year, the President Pro Tempore of the Senate and the Speaker of the House of Representatives may call each respective house into session to take action to avoid a year-end deficit.
+If, at the end of the first, second, or third quarter of any fiscal year, the BEA reduces revenue by more than 3% below the amount projected for the fiscal year, the President of the Senate and the Speaker of the House of Representatives may call each respective house into session to take action to avoid a year-end deficit.
 If the houses do not come into session within twenty days of the BEA determination, the Director of the EBO must reduce most agency appropriations evenly across-the-board to avoid a year-end deficit.
 The State is also required to maintain a General Reserve Fund amounting to 5% of total General Fund revenues for the latest completed fiscal year that can be used only for eliminating a year-end operating deficit.
 Additionally, the State is required to annually fund a 2% Capital Reserve to be used for capital improvements, debt retirement, or other nonrecurring purposes appropriated by the General Assembly.

-Legislation also directs that in closing the books each year the Comptroller General shall suspend, to the extent necessary, any budgetary surplus appropriations in a general or supplemental act or Capital Reserve Fund appropriations if the State's General Fund has a negative unrestricted, unassigned fund balance when reported on a Generally Accepted Accounting Principles-basis.
+Legislation also directs that in closing the books each year the Comptroller General shall suspend, to the extent necessary, any budgetary-basis surplus appropriations in a general or supplemental act or Capital Reserve Fund appropriations if the State's General Fund has a negative Unassigned fund balance when reported on a generally accepted accounting principles-basis (GAAP basis).
+There were no suspensions necessary for fiscal year 2021.

-The State ended fiscal year 2019 with a positive budgetary General Fund balance after reservation of \$1.709 billion, which was made up of legislatively approved agency carryover appropriations of \$431.998 million, the General Reserve of \$379.123 million, the Capital Reserve of \$151.649 million, and unassigned surplus of \$745.985 million.
-See the Required Supplementary Information - Other than Management's Discussion and Analysis (Unaudited) section for further information.
+The State ended fiscal year 2021 with a positive budgetary-basis General Fund fund balance after reservation of \$3.615 billion, which was made up of legislatively-approved agency carryover appropriations of \$679.432 million, the Contingency Reserve of \$523.814 million, the General Reserve of \$440.238 million, the Capital Reserve of \$176.095 million, and an unassigned surplus of \$1.796 billion.